Xavier Vallat: Vichy France

-Although he was a zealous anti-Semite, Vallat was also a French patriot, and he became increasingly angry at the refusal of the Germans to reward Vichy's co-operation with a less restrictive occupation regime.
-He was particularly critical, as a veteran, of the German refusal to release almost two million French prisoners-of-war.
-As a result, the German Ambassador to Vichy, Otto Abetz, demanded that Pétain dismiss Vallat, which he did in May 1942.
+The German Ambassador to Vichy, Otto Abetz, demanded that Pétain dismiss Vallat because of his corruption which happened in May 1942.
 This meant that it was Vallat's successor, Louis Darquier de Pellepoix, who oversaw most of French co-operation with the German deportation of more than 70,000 French Jews to the extermination camp at Auschwitz, where most of them were killed.

 Vallat remained a supporter of Vichy's policies, however, and in June 1944, when the Allied armies had already landed in Normandy, he was appointed head of the Vichy Radio following the assassination of Philippe Henriot by the Resistance.
 He broadcast regular anti-Semitic tirades until the Allies liberated Vichy in August.

 After the war

 At his trial before the High Court of Justice in December 1947, Vallat remained an unrepentant anti-Semite, demanding that one of the judges, Maurice Kriegel-Valrimont, be disqualified because he was Jewish.
 He denied direct responsibility for the deportations of the French Jews, claiming that his policies had saved more than half of the Jews from deportation.
 He claimed that Vichy's anti-Jewish laws had been enacted on German orders, but they were really done by the French themselves.
 Vallat was sentenced to ten years in prison.
 The court said he received a relatively lenient sentence in light of his service in World War I, and the many witnesses who said he had saved Jews by giving them false papers.
 He wanted a separate zone for the Jews, not their extermination.

 Vallat was released on parole in 1949 and amnestied in 1954.
 He returned to anti-Semitic agitation, although he found few followers in postwar France.
 From 1962 to 1966 he was editor of the extreme right-wing weekly Aspects de la France.

-When Vallat died in January 1972, the Nazi hunters Serge and Beate Klarsfeld created a sensation by arriving at his funeral with a large wreath in the shape of a yellow Star of David, the symbol that French Jews had been forced to wear by the Nazis (although this measure had in fact been opposed by the Vichy government and was not enforced in the Vichy-controlled zone).
+When Vallat died in January 1972, the Nazi hunters Serge and Beate Klarsfeld protested by arriving at his funeral with a large wreath in the shape of a yellow Star of David, the symbol that French Jews had been forced to wear by the Nazis.